-Although your adventure begins in Quito and the Galápagos Islands, our field study trips take you to other great locations to provide contrast and context for what you are learning in your courses.
-Your activities and learning experiences in each location may vary based on the track in which you are participating.
+Even though your adventure starts in Quito and the Galápagos Islands, course-related excursions and an extra-curricular field trip take you beyond the campus to discover the cultures and traditions of your host country.
+Destinations, activities, and learning experiences vary based on the track in which you are participating.

-See the Field Trips tab for locations and durations of field study trips.
+See the Field Trips tab for locations and duration of course-related excursions.

 But our advising services don’t stop there.
 While you’re in Quito, and the Galápagos Islands our staff is available to help you transition into your new home.

-Our job is to make sure that your greatest challenge is deciding what landmarks to see first or discovering the best café—not finding a place to live where you feel comfortable.
+We want to make sure that your greatest challenge is deciding which landmarks to see first or discovering the best café—not finding a place to live where you feel comfortable.
 We do our best to locate housing that is reflective of how the local students are living.
-Our goal is that when you leave the Galápagos, it will feel like home.
+Our goal is that when you leave Ecuador, it will feel like home.

 Additionally, CORE™, IES Abroad’s Comprehensive Orientation & Re-entry Experience, begins during orientation and continues throughout the semester with activities focusing on cultural adjustment, goal achievement, and preparing for the return home.

 You have the option to participate in approximately two to three SCUBA dives in different marine environments throughout the semester, at an additional cost paid on-site.
 Though these activities are not required as part of the academic program, they are coordinated and led by GAIAS faculty.
 Please note that dives are not guaranteed and are subject to change based on student interest, instructor availability, and local safety conditions.